sgraham/vim-cs/README.md

 to your _vimrc.

-Then, Ctrl-\ will load cs.chromium.org info into a Quickfix buffer in Vim so you can jump around.
+Then, Ctrl-\ will load cs.chromium.org info for the <cword> under the cursor into a Quickfix buffer in Vim so you can jump around to references to it.

+Note that cs still indexes only the Linux build, so you won't get references e.g. for Mac- or Windows-only code.